 Alexandria City Council Adopts Living Wage Ordinance

-At its June 17, 2000, public hearing, the Alexandria City Council adopted a Living Wage ordinance that requires contractors, excluding construction, providing services on City-owned or City-controlled property to pay a minimum wage to their employees.
+In 2016, the Alexandria City Council adopted a Living Wage ordinance that requires contractors, excluding construction, providing services on City-owned or City-controlled property to pay a minimum wage to their employees.
 For details, see a complete copy of the ordinance.

 Listed below are questions and answers concerning the Living Wage provision:

 Q: When did the Living Wage become effective?